Expert Cane and Pre Woven Chair Repair, Canada

 Hanging medallions can be woven in a sunrise pattern or using the seven step hand cane method.

 This project consisted of a three seater settee with three hanging medallions on the backrest and two arm chairs with hanging medallions.
+The backs of all pieces were completed in the Sunrise pattern and the arms were completed in the standard seven step method.

 Hand Caned Sunrise Pattern